Channel Islands High School

 Channel Islands High School (CIHS) is a secondary school located in Oxnard, California, United States.
 The school is part of the Oxnard Union High School District.
 CIHS had a student population of 2,596 during the 2018–19 school year.

 History

 Channel Islands High School opened its doors in 1966.
 The campus occupies 35 acre of land.

 Demographics

 As of the 2017–18 academic year, the CIHS student population is 89% Hispanic, 6% Asian, 2% Caucasian, 1% African American, 0.2% Hawaiian Native/Pacific Islander, 0.1% American Indian/Alaska Native, and 1% two or more races.
 Minorities constitute 98% of the student body, and 81% of students come from economically disadvantaged background.
 The gender distribution is 49% female and 51% male.

 Academics

-Channel Islands High School offers two in-school academies:
+Channel Islands High School offers one in-school academies: